Synthetic Geology: Structural Geology Meets Deep Learning: Methods

 \subsection{Synthetic Dataset}

-Recent advances in generative diffusion models capable of strikingly realistic images (see, e.g., \cite{yang2022diffusion, lipman2022flow} and references within) have both motivated and been fueled by the compilation of ever-expanding, detailed training datasets (e.g., Imagenet \cite{imagenet_cvpr09}).
+Recent advances in generative diffusion models capable of strikingly realistic images \cite{yang2022diffusion} has{ve} been fueled by the availability of increasingly large, detailed training datasets such as Imagen{N}et \cite{imagenet_cvpr09}.
 However, for 3D geological data, no comparable large-scale training sets exist, partly because we cannot directly observe high-resolution, three-dimensional underground rock formations.
-Consequently, one of the primary obstacles to creating a geological training set for 3D GAI is acquiring comprehensive samples that reflect the wide variety of possible features and configurations that are present in the Earth's crust \cite{hadid2024WhenGeoscienceMeets}.
-To address this gap in information, we generate a synthetic dataset that captures the fundamental principles of structural geology that have been amassed through research and field observation.
+The primary obstacle is acquiring a comprehensive set of samples that reflects the wide variety of features and configurations that are present in the Earth's crust \cite{hadid2024WhenGeoscienceMeets}.
+To address this gap in information, we generate a synthetic dataset that captures the fundamental principles of structural geology that{, which} have been amassed through research and field observations.
 The ideal synthetic data for deep learning should simulate empirically drawn, independent, and identically distributed (i.i.d.) samples from the set of all 3D volumes in the Earth's crust.
-A deep generative model aims to learn a representation of the underlying probability distribution of geological structures from the samples, either implicitly or explicitly, in order to generate new samples that have never been seen before \cite{harshvardhan2020ComprehensiveSurveyGenerative, ruthotto2021IntroductionDeepGenerative }.
+A deep generative model aims to learn a representation of the underlying probability distribution of geological structures from the samples, either implicitly or explicitly, in order to generate new samples that have never been seen before \cite{ruthotto2021IntroductionDeepGenerative}.